Skip to main content

 Comprehensive collection of dissertations and theses from around the world, spanning from 1743 to the present day.
 Access is to the abstracts only.
 Full text can either be purchased online via ProQuest directly, or by contacting the Inter-Library Loans dept: E-mail: firstname.lastname@example.org

-Scopus is a navigation tool covering the world's largest collection of abstracts, references and indexes of scientific, technical and medical (STM) literature.
+Scopus is a navigation tool covering the world's largest collection of abstracts, references and indexes of scientific, technical and medical (STM) literature as well as the research literature of the social sciences and humanities.
 Seamless links to full-text articles and other library resources make Scopus quick, easy and comprehensive.
 Compatible with IE8 or higher, Google Chrome and Firefox browsers

 Web of Science